Subject Intent: Why Accounting?

 What will I study?

-• The key elements of the foundation of accounting – double-entry book-keeping
+- The key elements of the foundation of accounting and double entry book keeping

-• The preparation, analysis and evaluation of financial statements, including how to use ratio analysis to compare the performance of businesses
+- The preparation, analysis and evaluation of financial statements, including how to use ratio analysis to compare the performance of businesses and wider considerations